|Jun 3rd - Jul 4th||Jul 6th - Jul 18th||Jul 20th - Sep 1st||Sep 3rd - Sep 19th|

 Three Day Orca Sea Kayaking Safari – Day 3

-We typically follow this itinerary; however on some occasions need to make changes due to weather or tidal considerations; Our goal will always remain to provide you the best possible wildlife experience.
+This is a sample itinerary.
+In order to provide the most exposure to wildlife and scenery we plan to camp at up to two of our six base camps in the area, however on some occasions we may need to make changes due to weather or tidal considerations; Our goal will always remain to provide you the best possible wildlife and kayaking experience

 A few times a year we will see Minke whales and on rare occasions Fin whales or Cougars.

-A great itinerary – 3 Full Days kayaking the Home of the killer whale!
+A great itinerary – 3 Full Days kayaking where Orca call home!

 First on the water and into Johnstone Strait from delightful Telegraph Cove.